elfhosted/elfhosted.com/docs/legal/terms-of-service.md

 ### Compliance with Law

 The customer accepts full responsibility and accountability for all content stored on, downloaded to, or distributed from their Services.
-The customer certifies that they have legal rights to distribute and store everything stored on their Services, and all content is legal under American law, in addition to the laws of the country or region in which the customer resides, and the laws of the countries or regions in which their Services reside.
+The customer certifies that they have legal rights to distribute and store everything stored on their Services, and all content is legal under New Zealand law, in addition to the laws of the country or region in which the customer resides, and the laws of the countries or regions in which their Services reside.

 ### Common Carrier

 ElfHosted and customer agree that ElfHosted is solely acting as a common carrier in its capacity of providing services.
 The customer agrees that they are the publisher of any material or information and responsible for it adhering to the Terms.
 The content distributed by customer is in no way reflective of ElfHosted.
-ElfHosted does not filter or inspect the content distributed by the customer using our, as outlined in our Privacy Policy.
+ElfHosted does not filter or inspect the content distributed by the customer using our services, as outlined in our Privacy Policy.
 All material stored or distributed by the customer is considered publicly accessible.
-ElfHosted’s distribution of content provided by the customer does not express or implie approval of material by ElfHosted, nor does it confirm that the material is in compliance with the Terms.
+ElfHosted’s distribution of content provided by the customer does not express or imply approval of material by ElfHosted, nor does it confirm that the material is in compliance with the Terms.

 ### Availability of Services